cpfaff/mspm/README.md

 2.project

    The project folder contains information about the project.
+The files are in Debian control file format (dcf).
+It is a structured text file natively supported by the R environment and used in many places like e.g. the description of R packages.

-This is a license (currently defaults to CCBYSA 4.0), the author of the project and the creation time of the project but also the checkpoint date used to pin package versions.
+   This folder holds e.g. a license (currently defaults to CCBYSA 4.0), the author of the project and the creation time of the project but also the date used to pin package versions (checkpoint).

    The `project.dcf` file: